hg5734/investment-tracker/ReadMe.md

 }
 ```

 - **Adapter Registry** maintain list of all protocol adapters.
-User interact with adaptor registry to know the protocol balances.
-We can add, modify, delete adaptors from registry.
+User interact with adapter registry to know the protocol balances.
+We can add, modify, delete adapters from registry.

 Smart Contract Example: